Plan

-A plan is typically any diagram or list of steps with details of timing and resources, used to achieve an objective to do something.
-It is commonly understood as a temporal set of intended actions through which one expects to achieve a goal.
+A plan is typically any list of steps, with details of timing and resources, used to achieve an objective.
+It is commonly understood as a temporal set of intended actions through which one expects to achieve a goal, and is sometimes represented by a diagram.

 For spatial or planar topologic or topographic sets see map.

 Plans can be formal or informal: